LOGS for Service Facilities

 Transfering data with any of the solutions mentioned above leaves the acquired data without any context, such as metadata and experimental parameters, which hampers its later reusability and accessibility.
 Moreover, due to missing data organization, datasets are downloaded multiple times resulting in redundant data on different computer, servers and storage devices.

 The solutions mentioned above were never meant to serve as scientific data distribution tools and only found application due to a missing tool.
 LOGS for Service Facility offers a safe and easy way to automatically distribute data from multiple instruments to the scientists.
 It securely and quickly uploads experimental data and its metadata to a LOGS server that can be set up locally or online.
 Scientists and PIs can access, view, compare and download their data in LOGS using a common internet browser.
-Different filter and search features make the data easily accessible and reusable, while a sophisticated permissions system limits the users’ access to data they are not allowed to see.
+Different filter and search features make the data easily accessible and reusable, while a sophisticated permissions system limits the users’ access only to data they are allowed to see.
 By checking the LOGS dashboard scientists are able to monitor the status and preview a snapshot of their running experiments.
 For NMR spectroscopy, LOGS offers an IconNMR integration that promises a fully automated data distribution process.
 It includes automatic assignment of experiments to their users and existing samples, generation of new samples and optionally linking experiments to their ELN entries.

 LOGS for Service Facilities has been developed by scientists for scientists in close collaboration with several service facility managers.
 Further data formats and methods are continuously added to LOGS.